-Are you looking for something different to do this winter — something besides alpine skiing or snowboarding?
+Are you looking for a fresh way to enjoy winter this season—something different from alpine skiing or snowboarding?
 How about some cross-country skiing in Aspen and Snowmass?

-If you’ve done it before, you know it’s a blast.
-It gets you outside, connected with nature, and it gets your blood pumping, your muscles cranking, and your lungs working.
-If you haven’t tried it yet, you should check it out because it’s really catching on.
+If you’ve cross-country skied before, you know it’s a blast: your blood pumping, your muscles cranking, and your lungs working.
+If you haven’t tried it yet, now’s the perfect time—Aspen’s cross-country trails await you.

 Cross-Country Skiing’s Popularity Exploded in 2021: So What Happened?